 Washington's coastal parks are dynamic and beautiful.
 They are also potentially dangerous!
 Learn about beach-specific hazards and how to stay safe when you go to play or camp at coastal parks on our Beach Hazards page.

 Picnic & day-use facilities

 Day-use accommodations include one kitchen shelter with electricity reservable by calling Ocean City State Park at (360) 289-3553.
-The park offers 10 unsheltered picnic tables, two windscreens with three picnic tables each, and a playfield.
+The park offers 10 unsheltered picnic tables and a playfield.
 The parking area includes space for 37 cars and three non-camping RVs.
 The park has a restroom facility.

 Water activities & features

 - Mountain biking

 - Wildlife viewing

 - Vehicle access to the beach is closed due to road erosion.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.